 Author: Reem Nadeem

-What if they win?
-Harris and Trump supporters differ over the acceptability of presidential actions by their own candidate (Allison Joyce/AFP via Getty Images; Tierney L. Cross/Getty Images) Pew Research Center conducted this study to understand Americans’ views of the 2024 presidential election campaign.
-For this analysis, we surveyed 9,720 adults – including 8,044 registered voters – from Aug.
-26 to Sept.
-2, 2024.
-Everyone who took part in this survey is a member of the Center’s American Trends Panel (ATP), a group of people recruited through national, random sampling of residential addresses who have agreed to take surveys regularly.…
+Trust moves slightly higher but remains lower than before the pandemic Pew Research Center conducted this study to understand how Americans view scientists and their role in making public policy.
+For this analysis, we surveyed 9,593 U.S. adults from Oct.
+21 to 27, 2024.
+Everyone who took part in the survey is a member of the Center’s American Trends Panel (ATP), a group of people recruited through national, random sampling of residential addresses who have agreed to take surveys regularly.
+This kind of recruitment gives nearly all U.S. adults a chance of selection.
+Surveys were conducted either online or by…

 Read More